unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **_Divine Eminence_**.
 As a bonus action, the priest can expend a tek skill slot to cause its melee weapon attacks to deal an extra 10 (3d6) radiant damage to a target on a hit.
 This benefit lasts until the end of the turn.
 If the priest expends a tek skill slot of 2nd level or higher, the extra damage increases by 1d6 for each level above 1st.

 **_Tekcasting_**.
 The priest is a 5th-level tekcaster.
 Its Tekcasting ability is Wisdom (tek skill save DC 13, +5 to hit with tek skill attacks).
-The priest has the following cleric tek skills prepared:
+The priest has the following priest tek skills prepared:

 Cantrips (at will): _light_, _sacred flame_, _thaumaturgy_
 1st level (4 slots): _cure wounds_, _guiding bolt_, _sanctuary_